jinglou/p2019-cns-sod/README.md

  - Project page: [http://www.loujing.com/cns-sod/](http://www.loujing.com/cns-sod/)

- - *The developed MATLAB code and all the saliency maps will be made available to the public.*
+ - *The developed MATLAB code and all saliency maps will be made available to the public after our manuscript is accepted.*

 Copyright (C) 2017 [Jing Lou (楼竞)](http://www.loujing.com)